royaltm/node-zmq-raft/PROTO.md

 This message provides a common signature of any other client RPC messages.

-For custom state-machine implementations the message type should consist of at least 2 bytes.
+For a custom state-machine implementations the message type should consist of at least 2 bytes.
-All single byte message types are reserved for future extension of ØMQ RAFT protocol.
+All single byte message types are reserved for the future extension of ØMQ RAFT protocol.

 Request frames: